-Fatemeh Miria, Saeed Emadia*, Ali Akbar Meratana, Saeed Zakavib*, Farzaneh Qodrati-nasrabadib, Issa Sardivand-cheginib
+Fatemeh Miria, Saeed Emadia,*, Ali Akbar Meratana, Saeed Zakavib,*, Farzaneh Qodrati-nasrabadib, Issa Sardivand-cheginib

 Abstract

 Amyloid aggregation is recognized as a key pathological feature in many neurodegenerative diseases, including Alzheimer's disease, Parkinson's disease, and Huntington's disease.
 Amyloid beta (Aβ) and tau proteins are the most important proteins associated with Alzheimer's disease, where the aggregation of amyloid beta peptides leads to neuronal toxicity and serious damage to the functionality of nerve cells in the brain due to the consequent metal ion imbalances and oxidative stresses, to name a few, which disrupt neuronal function.
 Targeting the aggregation of proteins and peptides presents a promising avenue for therapeutic intervention in neurodegenerative diseases.
 Small molecules and compounds, such as tetrapyrroles, have been identified as potential inhibitors of amyloid formation.
 The aggregation of lysozyme in the presence and absence of 5-(4-carboxyphenyl)-10,15,20-triphenylporphyrin (MCTPP) and 5,10,15,20-tetrakis(4-carboxyphenyl)porphyrin (TCPP) was initially investigated using thioflavin T fluorescence assays.
 The results indicated that various concentrations of these compounds could inhibit lysozyme fibrillation by approximately 89% through an increase in the lag phase and a decrease in emission intensity.
 These findings demonstrate that MCTPP and TCPP effectively influence lysozyme fibrillation, showing a dose-dependent effect of the porphyrin compounds.
 To confirm the results obtained from thioflavin T fluorescence, Congo red assays, and atomic force microscopy imaging were also conducted, which verified the presence of fibrils in both the presence and absence of porphyrin compounds.
 UV-vis spectroscopy confirmed the structure of the porphyrin compounds and lysozyme protein, as well as potential interactions between MCTPP, TCPP, and lysozyme protein.